aleksglo/PoseCorrecterNode/README.md

 ## Task 1 and 2

-The processed images can be downloaded from [Dropbox](https://www.example.com).
+The processed images can be downloaded from [Dropbox](https://www.dropbox.com/scl/fi/og7kas238odw1x1mk1zuo/solution_media.zip?rlkey=qs1ed9kjofulw2yess5tr18qg&st=gtj7239w&dl=0).
 The dataset images were processed using `pose_corrector_task_1_and_2.py`.

 ### Depth Segmentation and PCA

-The images are segmented using the depth information.
-To estimate the onboard angle PCA is performed on the image mask.
+The images are segmented based on depth image distances.
+PCA is then conducted on the resulting image mask to estimate the onboard angle.

 ![segmentation_pca_example.png](docs/imgs/segmentation_pca_example.png)